intuit-archive/roark/README.md

 ## Overview

 * Roark builds AMIs from an Instance created by a Cloud Formation Stack.
-* Roark expects to be provided with a Cloud Formation Template that can be used to create this stack in the given region.
+* Roark expects to be provided with a Cloud Formation Template that can be used to create this stack.
-* This template should create an instance that is fully configured at bootstrap (via userdata, CloudInit, etc).
+* This template should create an Instance that is fully configured at bootstrap (via userdata, CloudInit, etc).
-* The stack must provide the ID of the instance to be converted to an AMI (IE. i-1234abcd) as a Cloud Formation Output named **InstanceId**.
+* The stack must provide the ID of the Instance to be converted to an AMI (IE. i-1234abcd) as a Cloud Formation Output named **InstanceId**.
-* Once the stack is created, Roark will read the Instance ID from the Cloud Formation Output, stop the instance, convert it into an AMI and destroy the stack.
+* Once the stack is created, Roark will read the Instance ID from the Cloud Formation Output, stop the Instance, convert it into an AMI and destroy the stack.

 ## Installation